duoyizhao/TypeNinja/README.md

 An app for teaching people how to use different types of keyboards.

 Using:
-Lodash
+1. lodash
-plain CSS
+2. plain CSS
-JS
+3. JS
-no JQuery
-AXIOS
+4. AXIOS (no JQuery)
-Node for service
+4. node for services